 Every brand has a story behind and so does Kalilo.
 Our love and obsession for natural fibres is how Kalilo was born.
 Once we touched and felt a hand felted cashmere scarf one fine day, there was no going back.
 The luster, softness and warmth of a handspun yak blanket just blew us away.
 A hand knitted bamboo scarf was absolutely mesmerizing.
 It was an easy decision, what better than to work with what you love everyday and share that with the world.

-- No odour or sparks - Yak wool is naturally highly resistant to static.
-No more sparks or clingy feeling.
+- odour and sparks free - Yak wool is naturally highly resistant to static.
+No more sparks or clingy feelings.
 Thanks to its anti-microbial properties no more odors either, so save the laundry cost and water.

-- Sourcing and manufacturing - Cashmere is still sourced from small villages in the remotest slopes of the Himalayas and the far flung stretches of the Gobi desert making it a hard raw material to get.
+- not easy to source and manufacture - Cashmere is still sourced from small villages in the remotest slopes of the Himalayas and the far flung stretches of the Gobi desert making it a hard raw material to get.
 And on top of that, spinning yarn from raw hair fibres is a complex process.

-One of the coolest thing about the world's tallest grass - yes it's a grass and not a tree, is that it grows fast - really fast which makes them one of the fastest growing plants.Some species of bamboo grow as much as 4 cm in an hour.
+One of the coolest things about the world's tallest grass - yes it's a grass and not a tree, is that it grows fast - really fast which makes them one of the fastest growing plants.Some species of bamboo grow as much as 4 cm in an hour.
 They grow back from their roots (no re-plantation required) and they do not need nasty fertilizers or pesticides.
 They consume less land and water compared to for e.g. cotton.
 Given the height bamboo reaches, it also gives high yield per unit area.
-All this makes harvesting bamboo inherently sustainable and easy on environment.
+All this makes harvesting bamboo inherently sustainable and easy on the environment.
 All in all bamboo probably provides one of the best mix of eco-friendly and performance benefits.
-So what are the benefits?

-- Low eco footprint - Apparels made from bamboo yarn are bio-degradable and they naturally decompose in soil.
-Bamboo fibre is colorfast, meaning it needs less dye than other fibres like: cotton or modal and get more vivid colors.
+- low on eco footprint - Apparels made from bamboo yarn are bio-degradable and they naturally decompose in soil.
+Bamboo fibre is colorfast, meaning it needs less dye than other fibres like: cotton or modal and gets more vivid colors.
 Bamboo is also easily washable and chemical-laden fabric softeners are neither needed nor recommended.